"I don't have a problem.

 This is when employees steal company assets.
 For example, these employees might be taking office supplies or products the company sells without paying for them.
 It might even involve the theft of confidential information or intellectual property (such as trade secrets).

 This is the illegal use of funds by someone who controls those funds.
-For example, someone might using company money for their own personal needs, or illegally paying company money into a third party bank account.
+For example, someone might be using company money for their own personal needs, or illegally paying company money into a third party bank account.
 It might also involve manipulating the payroll records, financial accounts or creating false expense claims.

 Bribes, Kickbacks & Payoffs

 This is when employees accept cash or other benefits in exchange for access to the company’s business or preferential treatment.
-In many cases, the company ends up paying more for the goods or services than necessary, and the the employee ends up pocketing the extra money.
+In many cases, the company ends up paying more for the goods or services than necessary, and the employee ends up pocketing the extra money.
 It might also involve awarding tenders or contracts to suppliers in a preferential way without going through the correct procedures.

 This is when employees take money from receipts or petty cash and they don’t record this in the books.